Animal experiments are cruel, unreliable, and even dangerous

 - A recent study found that out of 93 dangerous drug side effects, only 19% could have been predicted by animal tests.

-- Another study showed that over 1,000 potential stroke treatments have been ‘successful’ in animal tests, but only approximately 10% progressed to human trials, none of which worked sufficiently well in humans.
+- Another study showed that over 1,000 potential stroke treatments have been “successful” in animal tests, but of the approximately 10% that progressed to human trials, none worked sufficiently well in humans.

 Dangerous animal testing

-- Human volunteers testing a new monoclonal antibody treatment (TGN1412) at Northwick Park Hospital, UK in 2006 suffered a severe allergic reaction and nearly died.
+- Human volunteers testing a new monoclonal antibody treatment (TGN1412) at Northwick Park Hospital, UK, in 2006 suffered a severe immune reaction and nearly died.
 Testing on monkeys at 500 times the dose given to the volunteers totally failed to predict the dangerous side effects.